RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 - otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be 'E'.

-The data set in #Outcome will either be a single character or will be a sequence of eight characters, each '0' or '1'.
+The data set in `#Outcome` will either be a single character or will be a sequence of eight characters, each `'0'` or `'1'`.
 The choice is decided by the configuration.
 The eight character sequence indicates a binary stream, see <!--TODO-->nnn.

-If OperationType is 'LINEIN' then the action is the same as if Operation had been 'CHARIN' with the following additional possibility.
+If `OperationType` is `'LINEIN'` then the action is the same as if `Operation` had been `'CHARIN'` with the following additional possibility.
 If end-of-line is detected any character (or character sequence) which is an embedded indication of the end-of-line is skipped.
-The characters skipped contribute to the change of #Charin_Position.Stream. #Outcome is the null string.
+The characters skipped contribute to the change of `#Charin_Position.Stream`. `#Outcome` is the null string.

-If OperationType is 'NULL' then the stream is accessed but no data is read.
+If `OperationType` is `'NULL'` then the stream is accessed but no data is read.

 ### Config_Stream_Position